psema4/unichip8/Assets/UniCHIP8/README.txt

 UniCHIP8

-A CHIP-8 implementation for Unity 3D
+A CHIP-8 implementation for Unity 3D based on Laurence Muller's tutorial, "How to write an emulator (CHIP-8 interpreter)" http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/

 Usage
   1. Import the UniCHIP asset package into your project
   2. Create a quad and assign the UniCHIP8Screen material to it
   3. Create an empty GameObject and add the UniCHIP8.cs script to it